moebaca/fetch/README.md

 # fetch
-fetch is a simple command line tool for downloading HTML of web pages locally on disk.
-It was written to be OS agnostic (tested on Mac and Windows) and also includes Docker support.
+fetch is a simple command line tool for downloading HTML of web pages locally on disk written in Python3.
+It was written to be OS agnostic (tested on macOS Monterey and Windows WSL2 [Ubuntu 20.02]) and also includes Docker support.

 ## TODO
 - Create more tests